hamburger

 • The word limit for the 10 marks question is 150 words, and the 20 marks question is within 250 words.

-• There are two types of questions asked in this paper
+There are two types of questions asked from the Ethics syllabus for UPSC:

-It is one of the most scoring papers in the UPSC Mains.
-However, without an effective strategy and robust study plan, you won’t be able to crack this paper.
+Ethics is one of the scoring papers in the Mains if one is well-prepared.
+To prepare for ethics, candidates would need a robust study plan, followed by a strict UPSC timetable.
 That’s why we have mentioned some effective strategies that would help to cover the UPSC Ethics Syllabus efficiently.

 • Try to define and write about 100-150 words for each micro topic- compassion, integrity, probity, honesty, etc. You can use this in answer writing for different topics of the GS4 syllabus.